Premier League Darts 2018 Betting: Week 2

 There are two more games to play in Cardiff and the first of those sees Gerwyn Price take on Gary Anderson.
 Despite that defeat at the hands of Michael Smith last week, Anderson is the clear favourite here at best odds of 13/15 with 10Bet and Sport Pesa.

 Rounding off the night is Raymond Van Barneveld who is favourite at best odds of 19/17 to come through against Mensur Suljovic.
-The Austrian is second at a top price of 37/19 with Sport Pesa while the draw completes things here at a best of 10/3 with Bet365 and MarathonBet.
+The Austrian is second at a top price of 37/19 with Sport Pesa while the draw completes things here at a best with MarathonBet.

 Based on early season form, RVB looks the most likely winner there but Suljovic is a threat to any player and those are good odds.